simonbetton/dogecoin-core-trpc-api/README.md

 ## 🌟 Project Description

 The `dogecoin-core-trpc-api` project is a Node.js-based API designed to interact with Dogecoin Core.
-It uses modern TypeScript tooling and libraries like `hono` for building web servers, `zod` for validation, and `ky` for HTTP requests.
+It uses modern TypeScript tooling and libraries like `trpc` for building APIs, `zod` for validation, and `ky` for HTTP requests.
 The project is modular and follows best practices for scalability and maintainability.

 This API is designed to be private and limited in scope, providing a secure interface to the Dogecoin Core RPC API.
 It is intended to be accessed exclusively via a Cloudflare Tunnel and paired with a Cloudflare Workers project for seamless and secure access.